-In larger projects it is common to organize files in different directories, in a tree.
-For instance one directory per program, per library or per module.
-The traditional approach is to build these subdirectories recursively: each directory contains its Makefile (generated from Makefile.am), and when make is run from the top level directory it enters each subdirectory in turn to build its contents.
+In larger projects, it is common to organize files in different directories, in a tree.
+For example, there could be a directory for the program's source, one for the testsuite, and one for the documentation; or, for very large projects, there could be one directory per program, per library or per module.

+The traditional approach is to build these subdirectories recursively, employing make recursion: each directory contains its own Makefile, and when make is run from the top-level directory, it enters each subdirectory in turn, and invokes there a new make instance to build the directory's contents.